Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/prompts-and-requests-library.md

 ## Pre-requisites

-Ensure that you have Integrated a Custom LLM successfully before proceeding further.
-For more information, see[ Custom LLM Integration](llm-integration.md#custom-llm-integration-framework).
+Before proceeding, ensure that you have successfully Integrated a Pre-built or Custom LLM.
+For more information, see[ LLM Integration](llm-integration.md).

 ## How to add Prompts and Requests